Brandon Crawford Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.81 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have a 5.76 team ERA that ranks 29th across all MLB pitching staffs.

-- Gomber gets the start for the Rockies, his 18th of the season.
-He is 6-7 with a 6.64 ERA and 60 strikeouts through 84 2/3 innings pitched.
+- Seabold makes the start for the Rockies, his 12th of the season.
+He is 1-5 with a 6.61 ERA and 50 strikeouts in 66 2/3 innings pitched.

-- In his last time out on Saturday against the Detroit Tigers, the left-hander tossed seven innings, allowing two earned runs while surrendering six hits.
+- His last time out came on Sunday against the Detroit Tigers, when the righty went five innings, surrendering eight earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.